 2. Encrypt Data in Transit and at Rest

-Industry guidance recommends treating printers as fully managed network endpoints rather than simple office equipment.
+In short, your printers should receive the same level of security attention as other network-connected managed network endpoints rather than simple office equipment.

 - Using badge-controlled access

-- Restricting cellphone and camera access near PHI workflows
+- Preventing cellphone or camera use near PHI workflows

 4. Enable User Authentication and Role-Based Access